 Paula has worked as a jeweller’s assistant, a basketball reporter, a library assistant (which she was surprisingly good at), an administrative assistant for a non-profit (which she was very bored at), a volunteer staff member of the Women’s Bookshop, an adult continuing education tutor (in cooking, massage and Pilates), a board secretary (she has a knack for writing up brilliant minutes), a survey worker for the Authors Fund, and an Argentine tango teacher and DJ.
 As a child she was a car launch girl (for expensive European cars, and so she learnt speeches in various languages while wearing various national costumes), as well as assisting her father in creating award-winning window displays.
 Paula is a qualified aromatherapist, naturopath and Pilates teacher, and had her own business for twenty years (she won a business award and everything) until depression made working unmanageable.
 All of which means a lot of random/weird facts, ideas and skills bouncing around in her head.
 These days writing is her primary time-filler, as well as sleeping, crying and eating dark chocolate (depression is like that).

-Her favourite poets include Nikki Giovanni, Tony Hoagland, Rudy Francisco and Kaveh Akbar.
+Her favourite poets include Nikki Giovanni, Tony Hoagland and Matthew Olzmann.

 Frequently Asked Answers: